Russification of Poles during the Partitions: After the November Uprising

+After the January Uprising

-The next exacerbation of Russification came after the failed January Uprising (1863-1864): the implementation of an interminable, the Russification of administrative and educational institutions, the liquidation of the Uniate Church – in January 1874, Russian soldiers killed at least ten Uniates in Drelów and thirteen in Pratulin.
+The next exacerbation of Russification came after the failed January Uprising (1863–1864): the implementation of an interminable, the Russification of administrative and educational institutions, the liquidation of the Uniate Church – in January 1874, Russian soldiers killed at least ten Uniates in Drelów and thirteen in Pratulin.
 Poles underwent expulsions and were expropriated.
 Initially, Polish town names were Russified.
 In 1869, the Warsaw Main School was closed down, and in its location, the Russian language Imperial University was opened.
-The years 1869-1885 saw the systematic removal of the Polish language from the education system, the end result, in 1885, was its placement as a second, uncompulsory school language.
+The years 1869–1885 saw the systematic removal of the Polish language from the education system, the end result, in 1885, was its placement as a second, uncompulsory school language.
 Only religion was taught in Polish.
 Dmitry Ilovaysky's history text books were enforced in school history classes, falsifying history and as such continually implemented Russification.
 Additionally, the Russian language was introduced into folk schools.
 Conclusively, speaking the Polish language was banned in institutions of education.
 There was also an attempt to introduce the Cyrillic alphabet into Polish.

 The budget of the Kingdom of Poland was amalgamated into that of the Russian Empire.
 In 1874, the position of Namiestnik was replaced by Governate-General.
 The Governate-General would head the Warsaw Military District that encompassed all of Congress Poland.

-The symbolic figure behind the Russification was Governate-General of the Warsaw Military District, Alexander Apukthin, who inter alia introduced the education of skilled informers and the double-crossing of students, which became fundamental to the policing in schools.
+The symbolic figure behind the Russification was Governate-General of the Warsaw Military District, Alexander Apukhtin, who inter alia introduced the education of skilled informers and the double-crossing of students, which became fundamental to the policing in schools.
 In 1869, Russian became the sole legal language for courts and the administration.
 In 1875, the then Polish court procedure was abolished in favour of its Russian counterpart.
 Until World War I, the Kingdom of Poland was beset by "extraordinary rights", by which the Governate-General had the authority to bring any civil individual to trial at a military court, or send them into the Russian Far East if they are deemed a "political suspect".
-In 1885, the Bank of Poland was replaced by a cantor of the Russian State Bank.
+In 1885, the Bank of Poland was replaced by a branch of the State Bank of the Russian Empire.